JordanKeelan/Jordan-Keelan-Data-Science-Portfolio/README.md

-# Jordan Keelan Projects Portfolio
+# Jordan Keelan: MDSA Project Portfolio

 ## [Modeling NHL Goalie Save Percentages Based on Player Attributes](https://github.com/JordanKeelan/NHL_Goalie_Multiple_Linear_Regression)
 * **Multiple Linear Regression Model**, written in R, that predicts what a individual goalies save percentage will be based on their attributes